Grishma-Modi/Disease-prediction/README.md

 # ML-MT-WebApp

 <img src="https://cdn.activestate.com/wp-content/uploads/2018/10/machine-learning-healthcare-blog-hero-1200x799.jpg" width="1100" height="300" />
-<p> This is one of major project of my undergraduate degree program.</p>
-<p>Here, I have developed a disease predicting web app which using the concept of machine learning makes predictions about various diseases like Malaria, Pneumonia, Diabetes etc.</p>
+<p>I have developed a disease predicting web app which using the concept of machine learning makes predictions about various diseases like Malaria, Pneumonia, Diabetes etc.</p>

 <hr>
 <h3> Down below are the names of the various model files used:</h3>